WNKU’s Katie Laur on Her Short-Term Rehab Stay at Marjorie P. Lee

 Filter By Categories

-It’s not often that we get to care for living legends.
-Recently, we had the honor to do so when WNKU personality and bluegrass artist Katie Laur came to stay with us for a short-term rehab stay.
+It’s not often that we get to care for legends, but we had the honor to do so when WNKU personality and bluegrass artist Katie Laur came to stay with us for a short-term rehab stay.

-Laur is an unusually fine writer.
-You may have seen her Americana music blog, The KLog: Notes from the Old, Wood-Burning Computer, or her articles in the pages of Cincinnati Magazine.
+Laur was an excellent writer.
+You may have seen her Americana music blog, The KLog: Notes from the Old, Wood-Burning Computer, or her articles in Cincinnati Magazine.
 It is in the latter that she wrote a candid account of her convalescence experience at Marjorie P. Lee.
-She chose us on a recommendation from her friend — another former patient — and we’re honored that she did.
+She chose us on a recommendation from her friend, another former patient, and we’re honored that she did.

 Making you as comfortable as possible

 No one would choose to need physical rehabilitation.
-Most of our short-term patients come to us following a hospital stay and are recovering from an injury, illness or elective surgery (like knee replacements and hip replacements).
+Most of our short-term patients come to us following a hospital stay and are recovering from an injury, illness, or elective surgery, like knee and hip replacements.
 That’s why we work hard to provide a care environment that is conducive to your complete recovery.

 “They brought lunch to me on a tray,” she remembered, “and it was surprisingly good.
 Dessert was a frozen yogurt dish, which you might find at a really good restaurant.
 It was studded with chocolate chips, and chocolate shavings topped it.”

-The only thing you should have to worry about during your stay is getting well — not whether or not the grounds are cheery, the interiors are bright, or the food is good.
-Those factors should be givens.
+The only thing you should have to worry about during your stay is getting recovery, not whether or not the grounds are cheery, the interiors are bright, or the food is good.

 Our care providers are your biggest cheerleaders

-“For dinner I went to the dining room, pushing myself behind a walker, but I was supposed to be accompanied by a nurse, so Jay went with me,” Laur recalled.
+“For dinner, I went to the dining room, pushing myself behind a walker, but I was supposed to be accompanied by a nurse, so Jay went with me,” Katie recalled.
 “He was quickly becoming one of my favorites, quick and efficient, with a wicked sense of humor.
 We became friends instantly.”

 But, in any recovery experience, there’s a time for friendly banter and jokes, and a time to get down to the business of helping you get well.
 Convalescence isn’t easy.
 It can be physically taxing.